How do Conservative Party leadership elections work?

 In 2019 the rules were changed due to the high number of candidates who put themselves forward.
 The number of proposers needed to get on the ballot was upped from two to eight MPs, and minimum support was added to each ballot.

-In the 2019 contest candidates needed at least 17 votes to pass the first ballot – if all candidates receive at least 17 votes, the candidate with the fewest votes is eliminated.
+The 2019 contest brought in cut-offs, so candidates needed at least 17 votes to pass the first ballot – if all candidates receive at least 17 votes, the candidate with the fewest votes is eliminated.
 The second ballot had a cut-off of 33 votes, with subsequent ballots excluding the lowest scoring candidate.
 Once a shortlist of two candidates was reached, party members got to vote for their preferred candidate.

 The first round saw Esther McVey, Mark Harper and Andrea Leadsom eliminated and Matt Hancock withdrawing.
 The second ballot saw Dominic Raab eliminated, the third – Rory Stewart, the fourth – Sajid Javid and the fifth – Michael Gove.
 Boris Johnson and Jeremy Hunt went through to the members’ vote which Boris won on 66.4%.